AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-read-data.md

 | Forward | 2 | No event is returned | Returns the default value |
 | Backward | 3 | Returns the default value | No event is returned |

-For additional information about the effect of read characteristics, see the documentation on the [read method](xref:sds-stream-data) you are using.
+For additional information about the effect of read characteristics, see the documentation on the read method you are using in <xref:sds-stream-data>.

 ## Filter expressions

-Filter expressions can be applied to any read that returns multiple values, including Get Values, Get Range Values, Get Window Values, and Get Intervals.
+You can apply filter expressions any read operation that returns multiple values, including Get Values, Get Range Values, Get Window Values, and Get Intervals.
 The filter expression is applied to the collection events conditionally filtering events that do not meet the filter conditions.

-Filter expressions are covered in detail in the [Filter expressions](xref:sdsFilterExpressionsValues) section.
+For more information, see [Filter expressions](xref:sdsFilterExpressionsValues).

 ## Table format